dotnet/dotNext/docs/features/cluster/raft.md

 This redirection can be transparent to actual client if you use reverse proxy server such as NGINX.
 Reverse proxy can automatically handle the redirection without returning control to the client.

-It is possible to change default behavior of redirection where _301 Moved Permanently_ status code is used.
+It is possible to change default behavior of redirection where _307 Temporary Redirect_ status code is used.
 You can pass custom implementation into the optional parameter of `RedirectToLeader` method.

 The following example demonstrates how to return _404 Not Found_ and location of Leader node as its body.